trustgraph-ai/trustgraph/README.md

 - `kg-extract-relationships` - knowledge extractor - examines text and
   produces graph edges describing the relationships between discovered terms.
-- `llm-azure-text` - An LLM service which uses an Azure serverless endpoint to answer prompts.
-- `llm-claude-text` - An LLM service which uses Anthropic Claude to answer prompts.
-- `llm-ollama-text` -  An LLM service which uses an Ollama service to answer prompts.
-- `llm-vertexai-text` -  An LLM service which uses VertexAI to answer prompts.
 - `loader` - Takes a document and loads into the processing pipeline.
 Used e.g. to add PDF documents.
 - `pdf-decoder` - Takes a PDF doc and emits text extracted from the document.